Review: Wise (TransferWise) account for ecommerce sellers

 - Photo ID, proof of address and photo of you holding your ID

-Your routing and account numbers can be found using your online account.
+Your account numbers can be found using your online account.
 The account number won’t be provided until after you’re approved.

 Is my money safe?

 Wise is an electronic money institution rather than a bank — but that doesn’t mean it’s any less regulated.
-In the US, it follows all relevant regulations, including storing your funds in a low-risk financial institution.
-Community Federal Savings Bank, Cross River Bank and Wells Fargo are used stateside, and all of them are insured by the FDIC.
+Wise is not registered in New Zealand.
+However, in the United States, it follows all relevant regulations, including storing your funds in a low-risk financial institution.

 Information you provide is stored on secure servers, and Wise uses Secure Sockets Layer (SSL) — a standard form of encryption — to protect any information transmitted through its website.
 Access to any information received is restricted and won’t be accessed by any employee who doesn’t have a business reason for knowing it.